 Both the Center for Transgender Equality and the Human Rights Campaign have compiled information about each of the people who’ve been killed, often including details from their lives.
 Dominique “Rem’mie” Fells’ best friend was her mom, the Center said.
 Johanna Metzger loved music, according to the Human Rights Campaign.
 Tony McDade was a lightweight boxer and an “all-around athlete,” the Center reported.

 Most of the trans people who were killed in 2020 were women, according to the National Center for Transgender Equality, which also found that Black and Latina trans women are at particular risk of violence.
 In a 2015 survey of nearly 28,000 trans adults living in the United States, 47% of Black respondents told the Center they’d been “denied equal treatment, verbally harassed, and/or physically attacked in the past year because of being transgender.”
-Thirty percent of Latino respondents said the same.
+Thirty percent of Latinx respondents said the same.

 Nine percent of Black and Latinx respondents said they’d been physically attacked in the last year because they were trans.